Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 \subsection{Countable-openness of the hyperbolic locus}

 Given a projective morphism $X\to S$ with $S$ a complex algebraic variety, Demailly showed that the locus of $s$ in $S(\CC)$ such that $X_s$ is algebraically hyperbolic is an open subset of $S(\CC)$ in the countable-Zariski topology.
 Recall that, if $(X, \mathcal{T})$ is a noetherian topological space, then there exists another topology $\mathcal{T}^{\mathrm{cnt}}$, or $\mathcal{T}$-countable, on $X$ whose closed sets are the countable unions of $\mathcal{T}$-closed sets (see Lemma \ref{lem:countabletopology}).
 If $S$ is a noetherian scheme, a subset $Z\subset S$ is a Zariski-countable closed if it is a countable union of closed subschemes $Z_1, Z_2, \ldots \subset S$.
-With this terminology at hand, Demailly essentially proved the following result.
+Note that a Zariski-countable closed subset is closed under specialization.
+In case $S$ is countable, then this is an equivalence.